7sedam7/perec.nvim/README.md

 - [krafna](https://github.com/7sedam7/krafna) CLI tool installed (with `PEREC_DIR` env set leading to your vault directory)

 ## Plugin Managers

+⚠️ Note: You have to call `require('perec').setup()` for plugin to be set up.
+If you have telescope lazy loading setup, removing it from dependencies speeds up start up time significantly.
+Setup does not require telescope.

 ### Lazy.nvim
 ```lua